-• Boundary delineations of the revised conditions base floodplain and, if applicable, the floodway and 0.2-perecent annual-chance floodplain;
+- Boundary delineations of the revised conditions base floodplain and, if applicable, the floodway and 0.2-perecent annual-chance floodplain. - Boundary delineations of the effective base floodplain and, if applicable, the floodway and 0.2percent annual-chance floodplain.

-- Boundary delineations of the effective base floodplain and, if applicable, the floodway and 0.2-percent annual-chance floodplain; - Graphical tie-in between the revised and effective boundary delineations; - Topographic contour information used for the floodplain boundary delineations, with elevation labels; - Vertical datum used on the map (must match the vertical datum of the hydraulic analysis); - Locations and alignment of all cross sections in the hydraulic modeling within the revised reach; and - Flow line used in the revised hydraulic model.
+- Graphical tie-in between the revised and effective boundary delineations. - Topographic contour information used for the floodplain boundary delineations, with elevation labels. - Vertical datum used on the map (must match the vertical datum of the hydraulic analysis). - Locations and alignment of all cross sections in the hydraulic modeling within the revised reach. - Flow line used in the revised hydraulic model.

 The floodplain and floodway delineations on the workmap must be consistent with the output from the hydraulic analysis.
-Therefore, the cross section topwidths and reach lengths shown on submitted mapping must match the modeling.
-There may be situations where a discrepancy between the map and model topwidths is warranted (e.g. intermediate high ground and ineffective flow areas), in which case adequate justification must be provided.
+Therefore, the cross section topwidths and reach lengths shown on the submitted mapping must match the modeling.
+There may be situations where a discrepancy between the map and model topwidths is warranted (e.g., intermediate high ground and ineffective flow areas), but adequate justification must be provided.

 It is strongly recommended that requesters submit workmap source files, such as GIS or CAD, along with the PDF.
-If the effective FIRMs for the area of revisions are modernized and include a FIRM database, then digital (GIS or CAD) are required.
+If the effective FIRM for the area of revisions is modernized and includes a FIRM database, then digital (GIS or CAD) data are required.
 The vertical datum used to reference the topographic elevations must be specified and should be consistent with the datum used to reference the elevations in the hydraulic analysis.
-The digital data provided should be spatially referenced and cite the projection used (coordinate system, example: UTM/State Plane), so that the data may be used for as accurate mapping as possible.
+The digital data provided should be spatially referenced and cite the projection used (coordinate system, example: UTM/State Plane) to produce the most accurate mapping possible.
 If this spatial reference data is not submitted, the workmap will need to be manually georeferenced.

-2.10 Annotated FIRM
+2.10.
+Annotated FIRM

-An annotated FIRM panel (and FBFM panel, if applicable) must be submitted that shows the revised delineations of the floodplain(s) (and regulatory floodway, if applicable) as delineated on the submitted work map.
+An annotated FIRM panel (and Flood Boundary and Floodway Map panel, if applicable) must be submitted that shows the revised delineations of the floodplain(s) (and regulatory floodway, if applicable) as delineated on the submitted workmap.
 The revised boundaries must tie into the effective flood hazard boundaries at the upstream and downstream limits of the area of revision.

-2.11 Proposed / As-built Plans
+2.11.
+Proposed/As-built Plans

 Certified as-built drawings are required for all existing/as-built hydraulic structures that are not included in the effective analysis or are modeled with different geometry than in the effective model.
 The plans must contain all the details needed to verify the geometry used in the modeling, and the vertical datum must be referenced on all plans.
-The plans must be certified by a registered professional engineer or surveyor (plans for structures proposed in a CLOMR need not be certified but must be submitted by a P.E.).
+The plans must be certified by a registered professional engineer or surveyor (plans for structures proposed in a CLOMR do not need to be certified, but they must be submitted by a professional engineer).
 As-built or proposed grading for fill and/or excavation projects must be reflected in the topography shown on the submitted topographic workmap.

-2.12 Operation and Maintenance (O&M) Plans
+2.12.
+Operation and Maintenance (O&M) Plans

-Per 65.6(a)(12), if a community or other party seeks recognition from FEMA, on its FHBM or FIRM, that an altered or relocated portion of a watercourse provides protection from, or mitigates potential hazards of, the base flood, the Federal Insurance Administrator may request specific documentation from the community certifying that, and describing how, the flood control structure will be maintained.
-This documentation, which may be in the form of a written statement from the Community Chief Executive Officer, an ordinance, or other legislative action, shall describe the nature of the maintenance activities to be performed, the frequency with which they will be performed, and the title of the local community official who will be responsible for assuring that the maintenance activities are accomplished.
+Per 65.6(a)(12), if a community or other party seeks recognition from FEMA on its Flood Hazard Boundary Map or FIRM that an altered or relocated portion of a watercourse provides protection from, or mitigates potential hazards of, the base flood, the Federal Insurance Administrator may request specific documentation from the community describing how and certifying that the flood control structure will be maintained.
+This documentation, which may be in the form of a written statement from the community CEO, an ordinance, or other legislative action, shall describe the nature of the maintenance activities to be performed, the frequency with which they will be performed, and the title of the local community official responsible for ensuring that the maintenance activities are accomplished.